Chapter 3 – Relationship to Clients – annotated

 Consent in advance

-[4] A lawyer may be able to request that a client consent in advance to conflicts that might arise in the future.
+[4] A lawyer may be able to request that a client consent in advance to a conflict of interest that might arise in the future.
 As the effectiveness of such consent is generally determined by the extent to which the client reasonably understands the material risks that the consent entails, the more comprehensive the explanation of the types of future representations that might arise and the actual and reasonably foreseeable adverse consequences of those representations, the greater the likelihood that the client will have the requisite understanding.
 A general, open-ended consent will ordinarily be ineffective because it is not reasonably likely that the client will have understood the material risks involved.
-If the client is an experienced user of the legal services involved and is reasonably informed regarding the risk that a conflict may arise, such consent is more likely to be effective, particularly if, for example, the client is independently represented by other counsel in giving consent and the consent is limited to future conflicts unrelated to the subject of the representation.
+If the client is an experienced user of the legal services involved and is reasonably informed regarding the risk that a conflict may arise, such consent is more likely to be effective, particularly if, for example, the client is independently represented by another lawyer in giving consent and the consent is limited to a future conflict unrelated to the subject of the representation.

 [5] While not a pre-requisite to advance consent, in some circumstances it may be advisable to recommend that the client obtain independent legal advice before deciding whether to provide consent.
 Advance consent must be recorded, for example in a retainer letter.